 An open discussion course designed to review and critically analyze contemporary issues in plant physiology and biochemistry.
-The core emphasis this semester is to critically assess, how photoreactions control plant development.

 Academic Department (or campus):